communityus-private/windowsstoreappssamples/README.md

 There are requirements:

+* Configure your IDE for the Unity coding standard, look in the .editorconfig file for more information
 * The sample has to be small
+* Don't commit Visual Studio intermediate files which are created during the compilation process
+* Don't commit Unity's Library folder
 * Should be accompanied by the ReadMe.txt (explaining what does this sample do, how to run the sample)

 # What license is Windows Store samples shipped under?